naberatu/HeroViewer/README.md

 ---
 Created using Python 3 with Tkinter.

-Used the font [Hylia Serif by Artsy Omni]
+Used the fonts [Hylia Serif by Artsy Omni] and [New Rocker by Pablo Impallari]

-[Hylia Serif by Artsy Omni]: https://artsyomni.com/hyliaserif
+[Hylia Serif by Artsy Omni]: https://artsyomni.com/hyliaserif [New Rocker by Pablo Impallari] https://fonts.google.com/specimen/New+Rocker#standard-styles